bbc/tams/PRINCIPLES.md

 1. TAMS is designed as an interoperable media framework.
    Having TAMS support should enable integration with other TAMS solutions, removing or minimising the need for bespoke integrations.
-2. TAMS is agnostic to clouds, codecs, and containers.
+2. TAMS is agnostic to clouds, codecs, and containers and is intended to deploy anywhere, including on-premise and at the edge.
    It may describe how to integrate with a particular technology, but the core API can be implemented in many ways for many purposes.
 3. TAMS is for media.
-   While it also works for data (and has data as a supported type) it is primarily designed for media-like workflows on a timeline.
+   It is primarily designed for media-like workflows on a timeline, however it also works for data-as-media that is accessed through the index of time (and as such, has data as a supported type).
 4. TAMS supports fast-turnaround/near-live workflows, but also works well for file-based workflows, and in some cases can take the place of live signal-centric workflows, if appropriate latency tradeoffs can be made.
 5. TAMS does not implement a MAM.
    It should contain the minimum possible content discovery and library management features required for effective interoperability.